 I remember when I first bought my Begonia Grandis.
 I will just say that it didn’t seem that hardy at all.
-I recall how fragile it seemed with its winged-shaped olive green leaves.
+I recall how fragile it appeared with its winged-shaped olive-green leaves.

-Even now I wonder why I decided to go for an unsightly plant like that.
+Even now I wonder why I decided to go for an unsightly indoor plant like that.

 And, now you think I must be crazy for saying all this stuff about begonia grandis, but I did really think this about it.